FRESH Festival 2018

 The theme of FRESH 2018 is ANTIDOTE.
 Pandora’s Box is open and we are in the thick of destabilizing destruction and deconstruction, extraordinarily influenced by nature, history and politics.
 We are in constant recovery, restructuring or reconstruction, trying to make sense of things, make a difference, make a life, make a living, make a family, make friends, make art.
 We need to seek new means and methods of resilience, healing and problem solving.
 We have to make new forms and norms of coexistence and collaboration.
 We must become the antidotes for the poisons in the world, Pandora’s Box is open and we are our best hope.

-We are exited to be returning to our home, the Joe Goode Annex.
+We are exited to be returning to Joe Goode Annex.
 This unique space is located in San Francisco’s Project Artaud.
 In easy reach of public transportation, it boasts an amazing sprung floor with radiant heat.